Functions for lookup of data

 SWITCH

-Returns the corresponding value that matches the given key in the given cell range or data array, or comma-delimited list of values.
+Returns the corresponding value that matches the given key in the given cell range, data array, or comma-delimited list of values.
 The list must contain the keys and their corresponding values as separate consequtive items.
 If no value is found, either the key is returned, or an empty value if you set the empty parameter to true.

 SWITCH(data, key, empty)